douglasg5/douglasg5/README.md

 ### Hi there, my name is Douglas Guimarães!
-I'm a fullstack developer and I'm always ready to learn new thing! 👋
+I'm a fullstack developer and I'm always ready to learn new things! 👋

 - 🔭 I’m currently working on Biglinux
 - 🌱 I’m currently learning qml and bigbashview